realTristan/hermes/README.md

 		"age":        17,
 		"expiration": time.Now(),
 	})

+	// The keys you want to search through in the full-text search var schema map[string]bool = map[string]bool{
+		"name":       true,
+		"age":        false,
+		"expiration": false,
+	}

 	// Search for a word in the cache and print the result var result, _ = cache.Search("tristan", 100, false, schema)